RIKEN-RCCS/RiVault/README.md

 ## MCP Servers

 RiVault supports MCP (Model Context Protocol) servers to extend functionality.
-Examples include [1]:
+Examples include [\[1\]](slides/RiVault-Intro-AI4Sci-system.pdf):

 - **papersearch**: Retrieves live paper information from arXiv, bioRxiv, and other scientific repositories
 - **time**: Provides time information

-Users can also bring their own MCP servers through the MCP Package Manager (M1 → M11).
+Users can also bring their own MCP servers through the MCP Package Manager.

 ## Core Components

 ### Inference Layer
 - **Interfacing**: Uses liteLLM for unified model access
 - **Inference Runtimes**: Powered by vLLM and SGLang for efficient model serving
-- **Model Weights**: Supports models from HuggingFace (I21) or custom bring-your-own models (I22)
+- **Model Weights**: Supports models from HuggingFace or custom bring-your-own models

 ### Agentic Systems
 - **Frameworks**: Supports AgentZero, LangGraph, and other agentic frameworks
 - **Agents/Skills**: Custom agents that can access both APIs and MCP servers

 ### Tools & Resources
-- **Tools Layer (M2)**: Provides search, compilation, execution, OS usage, and data retrieval capabilities
+- **Tools Layer**: Provides search, compilation, execution, OS usage, and data retrieval capabilities
-- **Resources (M3)**: Connects to internet, knowledge bases, and compute resources
+- **Resources**: Connects to internet, knowledge bases, and compute resources
-- **Supercomputing Hardware (S)**: All computation runs on RIKEN's supercomputing infrastructure
+- **Supercomputing Hardware**: All computation runs on RIKEN's supercomputing infrastructure

 ## Getting Started

 1. **Access the WebUI**: Navigate to the RiVault web interface to start chatting with models
-2. **Select a Model**: Use the dropdown in the middle of the interface to choose your preferred model [1]
+2. **Select a Model**: Use the dropdown in the middle of the interface to choose your preferred model [\[1\]](slides/RiVault-Intro-AI4Sci-system.pdf)
-3. **Configure Settings**: Adjust parameters using the top-right configuration options [1]
+3. **Configure Settings**: Adjust parameters using the top-right configuration options [\[1\]](slides/RiVault-Intro-AI4Sci-system.pdf)
-4. **Try MCP Servers**: Access extended functionality like paper search directly from the chat interface [1]
+4. **Try MCP Servers**: Access extended functionality like paper search directly from the chat interface [\[1\]](slides/RiVault-Intro-AI4Sci-system.pdf)
 5. **API Access**: Use API endpoints for programmatic integration into your workflows

 ## Support

-For additional assistance or to deploy custom MCP servers and models, please refer to the documentation or contact the RiVault support team.
+For additional assistance or to deploy custom MCP servers and models, please refer to the documentation or contact the RiVault support team via RIKEN's internal slack or the issue tracker in this repo.